Goldie Hawn: Career

-1960s
+1966–1969: Breakthrough and acclaim

 Hawn moved to California to dance in a show at Melodyland Theatre, a theater in the round across from Disneyland, joining the chorus of Pal Joey and How to Succeed in Business Without Really Trying during the June 14 to September 1966 season.
 Hawn began her acting career as a cast member of the short-lived sitcom Good Morning World during the 1967–1968 television season, her role being that of the girlfriend of a radio disc jockey, with a stereotypical "dumb blonde" personality.

 Her next role, which brought her to international attention, was also as a dumb blonde, as one of the regular cast members on the 1968–1973 sketch comedy show Rowan & Martin's Laugh-In.
-On the show, she often broke out into high-pitched giggles in the middle of a joke, then delivered a polished performance a moment after.
-Noted equally for her chipper attitude as for her bikini-attired and painted body, Hawn was seen as a 1960s "It" girl.
+Hawn often broke out into high-pitched giggles in the middle of a joke, then delivered a polished performance a moment later.
+Noted as much for her chipper attitude as for her bikini-attired and painted body, Hawn was seen as a 1960s "It" girl.

 Her Laugh-In persona was parlayed into three popular film appearances in the late 1960s and early 1970s: Cactus Flower, There's a Girl in My Soup, and Butterflies Are Free.
 Hawn made her film debut in a bit role as a giggling dancer in the 1968 film The One and Only, Genuine, Original Family Band, in which she was billed as "Goldie Jeanne", but in her first major film role, in Cactus Flower (1969), she won an Academy Award for Best Supporting Actress as Walter Matthau's suicidal fiancée.
-The same year, she appeared in The Spring Thing, a television special hosted by Bobbie Gentry and Noel Harrison.
+In the same year she appeared in The Spring Thing, a television special hosted by Bobbie Gentry and Noel Harrison.
 Other guests were Meredith MacRae, Irwin C. Watson, Rod McKuen, Shirley Bassey and Harpers Bizarre.